 Furthermore, a huge benefit that cannabis lovers would appreciate is that the alcohol used in cannabis tinctures helps the body absorb the medicine at a faster rate.
 During the making of cannabis tinctures, the alcohol dissolves the plant’s content and its chemicals including the trichomes, cannabinoids, terpenes, and oils.
-As mentioned by WikiLeaf, due to the content of cannabis tinctures, the highly concentrated alcohol intensifies the plant’s effects, and as a result, it speeds up the absorption of the compounds into the body.
+Due to the content of cannabis tinctures, the highly concentrated alcohol intensifies the plant’s effects, and as a result, it speeds up the absorption of the compounds into the body.

 Cannabis tinctures are not only an effective way of consuming cannabis, but this method is healthy, convenient, and easy to transport and use in many situations and locations.
 Since there is no smoking involved in the usage of cannabis tinctures, users don’t have to worry about possibly developing a respiratory issue or breathing problem.
 Additionally, tinctures are great for cannabis lovers because they can last much longer than edibles.
 As long as tinctures are kept in a cool and dark area in the pantry or refrigerator, it can last for years at a time.